-Hi, Jen from DizzyQuilter.com here and I want to share my favorite system for laying out pattern.
+Hi, Jen from DizzyQuilter.com here and I want to share my favorite system for laying out patterns.
 My Ready.
 Set.
 GO! came with an GO!
 Qube 8" Mix & Match Block, which includes lovely pattern cards, a booklet, and a book by Eleanor Burns with more patterns.
 However, I like to go my own way, which means I think outside the box when it comes to using my AccuQuilt products.
 I haven’t memorized what pieces I have yet, and how they fit together.
 I’m sure there are resources to help me with all of this, but I came up with a simple, more playful solution.

 Did you ever play with Tangrams as a child?
 I went to a Montessori style elementary school, so I played with all kinds of brainy toys.
 Basically, you take the Tangram shapes and build new shapes with them by moving them around.
 See where I’m going?
 I made my own set of shapes to use when designing with my AccuQuilt system.
 And I’ll show you how I did it.